 Bruce Locke is a Network Engineer and Linux System Administrator by trade.
 He's a regular at MHVLUG meetings and in the past has given introductory talks on IPv6, SELinux, Zenoss, and Linux virtualization.

 - ownCloud - Sean Dague

-Rockefeller Hall is the home for MHVLUG during the 2012-2013 Vassar Academic year.
+MHVLUG returns to Rockefeller Hall for the 2013-2014 Vassar Academic year.
 The best parking on site is the north lot of campus, which is accessible off of Collegeview Ave in Poughkeepsie.
 Once you are parked in the north lot walk south along North Drive.
 Rockefeller Hall is on the right, somewhat set back, as you walk down the main stretch.
 Enter the hall and go to the second floor.
 Room 200 is at the top of the stairs.
 The room will be open at 5pm, and people are welcome to come early.

 When in doubt, use the map for reference.

 View MHVLUG in a larger map